craftcms/docs/docs/.artifacts/cms/5.x/categories.md

 #### `ignorePlaceholders`

-Causes the query to return matching categories as they are stored in the database, ignoring matching placeholder elements that were set by [craft\services\Elements::setPlaceholderElement()](https://docs.craftcms.com/api/v3/craft-services-elements.html#method-setplaceholderelement).
+Causes the query to return matching categories as they are stored in the database, ignoring matching placeholder elements that were set by [craft\services\Elements::setPlaceholderElement()](https://docs.craftcms.com/api/v5/craft-services-elements.html#method-setplaceholderelement).

+#### `inBulkOp`

+Narrows the query results to only categories that were involved in a bulk element operation.